mlrun/mlrun/docs/model_monitoring/index.md

 to your IT via email and slack when operational performance metrics pass a threshold.
 You can also set-up automated actions, for example, call a CI/CD pipeline when data drift is detected and allow a data scientist to review the model with the revised data.

+Refer to the [model monitoring & drift detection tutorial](../tutorial/05-model-monitoring.html) for an end-to-end example.

 **In this section**

 ```{toctree}
 :maxdepth: 1